 6. Fold in More

-Chips aren’t the only thing you can fold into your brownie batter.
-Candy pieces, cookies, mini marshmallows, caramel pieces, nuts or even fried fruits are all great ideas.
+Chips aren’t the only thing you can fold into your brownie batter, take them next level with these ideas.
+Candy pieces, crushed candy bars, cookies, mini marshmallows, peppermint patties, caramel pieces, nuts or even fried fruits are all great ideas.

 7. Extract the Flavor

-No one ever said you have to settle for just chocolate flavor.
+No one ever said you have to settle for just chocolate flavor in delicious brownies.
 Add 1-2 teaspoons of your favorite extract to the batter.
 Here are my favorites:

 8. Get to Brushin’

 With certain brownies and in certain cultures cakes are brushed with simple syrup, flavored syrups or even liqueur or rum to give them an extra tender bite and a bit of flavor.